-Our investing activities resulted in net cash inflows of \$408.6 million in 2021 and \$114.6 million in 2020.
+Our investing activities resulted in net cash inflows of \$85.7 million in 2021 compared to net cash outflows of \$981.9 million in 2020.

-- Debt investments-Investing cash inflows in 2021 included \$320.9 million from our debt investments, attributed to loan repayments, in particular a \$305.0 million repayment on two loans in our Irish loan portfolio, partially offset by a loan acquired and warehoused for a future digital credit vehicle, other loan disbursements and acquisition of additional N-Star CDOs at a discount by our Wellness Infrastructure segment.
-In comparison, in 2020, loan disbursements exceeded repayments, resulting in net cash outflows of \$116.8 million, which partially offset net cash inflows from equity investments. - Real estate investments-2021 also saw net cash inflows of \$176.8 million from sales of various properties in Europe, in our Wellness Infrastructure segment and our hotel business, which more than offset capital expenditures in our digital real estate portfolio.
-In 2020, real estate activities generated much lower net cash inflows of \$38.1 million from sales, net of acquisitions, coupled with lower capital expenditures on a smaller digital real estate portfolio.
+- Debt investments-Investing cash inflows in 2021 included \$390.8 million from our debt investments, attributed to loan repayments, in particular a \$305.0 million repayment received on two loans in our Irish loan portfolio, partially offset by loans acquired and warehoused for future digital credit vehicles, including a potential CLO, other loan disbursements and acquisition of additional N-Star CDOs at a discount by our Wellness Infrastructure segment.
+In comparison, in 2020, loan disbursements exceeded repayments, resulting in net cash outflows of \$44.9 million, which partially offset net cash inflows from equity investments. - Real estate investments-Real estate investing activities generated net cash outflows in both years, with significantly higher outflows in 2020 of \$1.0 billion, driven by the acquisition of Vantage SDC in July 2020.
+In 2021, net cash outflows were \$244.7 million as addon acquisitions in the Vantage SDC portfolio and capital expenditures were partially offset by sales of various properties in Europe, in our Wellness Infrastructure segment and our hotel business.

-• Equity investments-In 2021, net cash inflows from our debt and real estate investments were partially offset by net cash outflows of \$120.7 million in connection with our equity investments.
-This can be attributed largely to funding our digital fund commitments and draws on acquisition, development and construction ("ADC") loans that are accounted for as equity method investments, as well as the acquisition and sale of marketable equity securities by consolidated funds in our digital liquid securities strategy.
-In contrast, investing cash inflows in 2020 was driven by \$203.7 million generated from equity investments, attributed primarily to \$179.1 million of net proceeds received from sale of our investment in RXR Realty and \$87.4 million from recapitalization of our joint venture investment in Albertsons, both of which were partially offset by additional draws on ADC loans.
+• Equity investments-In 2021, net cash inflows from our debt and real estate investments were partially offset by net cash outflows of \$56.2 million in connection with our equity investments.
+This can be attributed largely to funding of our digital fund commitments and draws on acquisition, development and construction ("ADC") loans that are accounted for as equity method investments, partially offset by net proceeds of approximately \$81.8 million from sales of 9.5 million BRSP shares, as well as trading activities in marketable equity securities by our consolidated funds in the digital liquid strategy.
+In contrast, 2020 had \$89.8 million of net cash inflows from equity investments, attributed primarily to \$179.1 million of net proceeds received from sale of our investment in RXR Realty and \$87.4 million from recapitalization of our joint venture investment in Albertsons, both of which were partially offset by funding of our commitments to DCP I and additional draws on ADC loans.